BenShutt/CollectionUI/README.md

 ### MasonryColumns

 Stores a 2D array of columns and their vertically stacked items.
-When a new item is going to be added, the last element of each column is compared to see which has the least `maxY`.
-The shortest column then has the new item appended.
+When a new item is going to be added, the last element of each column is compared to see which has the smallest `maxY`.
+The new item is then appended to the shortest column.

 ###  MasonryBuilder